jowike/maynard/README.md

 * **Real-time Insights** – Instant prediction updates driven by economic news, based on machine learning + econometrics.
 * **Explainable AI along the way (global and local)** – Aligned with responsible AI principles, the tool eliminates the ‘black box’ effect — not only tells you what’s gonna happen, but also provides insights into the why behind the predictions.
 * **Battle-tested during COVID-19 pandemic** – By using machine learning algorithms and real-time data, `maynard` reacts fast to economic shocks.
-Our models started showing signs of weakening US growth in mid-March 2020.
+Our models started showing signs of weakening US growth in April 2020.
-* **Proven in production** – it's the monthly model factory behind [InsightsNow.app](https://github.com/jowike/InsightsNow)

-  Ready to see it in action?
+* **Proven in production** – `maynard` is already being used in practice.
+It's pipeline is the forecasting core behind [InsightsNow.app](https://github.com/jowike/InsightsNow) – a live dashboard that shows up-to-date predictions for key macroeconomic indicators.
+Essentially, it runs in the background as a monthly model factory.

+  To get a better feel for how it works:
-    - 🎞️ [Jump to the demo →](https://www.youtube.com/watch?v=RfoxH-lfU7k) for tour of the tool
+    - 🎞️ [jump to the demo →](https://www.youtube.com/watch?v=RfoxH-lfU7k) for a guided tour of the tool.
+It walks through the dashboard and reveals what kinds of questions it can help answer.
-    - 💻  Try the live instance → [https://insightsnow.mini.pw.edu.pl](https://insightsnow.mini.pw.edu.pl/pages/dashboard) and explore the dashboard yourself
+    - 💻  try the live instance → [https://insightsnow.mini.pw.edu.pl](https://insightsnow.mini.pw.edu.pl/pages/dashboard) and explore the dashboard yourself

+Together, they show how our package  moves from concept to something that is ready to use — explainable, proven, and grounded in real-world needs.

 ## 🤓 Some technical details for the geek in you